btalha23/Personalized_Recipe_Generator/setup/ssh_ec2.md

 ssh prg-llm-project
 ```

-Exploiting the concepts of port forwarding, it is possible to see the results of MLflow experiment tracking and Prefect workflow orchestration.
-Please refer to [this video by Alexey](https://youtu.be/IXSiYkP23zo?si=D1v6gBw-EZHnW5_V) from the timestamp 11.49 onwards to learn how to setup port forwarding.

 ## Virtual Machine EC2 SSH Setup

 Make sure `make` and `git` are installed on the EC2 instance.
 If not, install them using the following command: